Lydia1388/RWD/README.md

 # RWD
-This is a website using responsive web design (RWD)./n Web : http://lydiarwd.tk/
+This is a website using responsive web design (RWD).

+Web : http://lydiarwd.tk/